-- (1) the electors will serve as electors unless a vacancy occurs in the office of elector before the end of the meeting at which elector votes are cast, in which case a substitute elector will fill the vacancy; and - (2) if a substitute elector is appointed to fill a vacancy, the [Governor] will submit an amended certificate of ascertainment stating the names on the final list of this state's electors.
+(1) the electors will serve as electors unless a vacancy occurs in the office of elector before the end of the meeting at which elector votes are cast, in which case substitute electors will fill those vacancies pursuant to state law; and

+(2) if substitution of electors is required, the [Governor] will submit an amended certificate of ascertainment stating the names on the final list of this state's electors.

-3 U.S.C. § 6 instructs "the executive of each state" to inform relevant federal officials as well as prevailing elector candidates about the identity of the state's electors.
-The document containing this information is called a 'certificate of ascertainment," and it is also to include the names and number of popular votes obtained by all elector candidates in the state.
-This is to be done "as soon as practicable" after the decisions have been made, but this is surely not intended to prevent later substitution of electors, and many states already make provision for such substitutions.
-See, e.g., NEV.
-REV. STAT.
-ANN. § 298.040.
+Legislative Note: 3 U.S.C. § 6 instructs "the executive of each state" to inform relevant federal officials as well as prevailing elector candidates about the identity of the state's electors.
+The document containing this information is called a 'certificate of ascertainment,' and it is also to include the names and number of popular votes obtained by all elector candidates in the state.
+This is to be done "as soon as practicable" after the decisions have been made, but this is surely not intended to prevent later substitution of electors, and many states already make provision for such substitutions. [supply citations].
 The possibility of later substitution is central to the Uniform Act's approach to the problem of elector faithlessness, and for that reason Section 5 of the Act instructs the state executive to make explicit in the certificate of ascertainment that later substitution is possible and that where it has proved necessary a later amended certificate of ascertainment will be provided with a revised list of the state's electors.
 Section 8 then provides for submission of any amended certificate of ascertainment that proves necessary.
 Under the Constitution electoral votes are counted at a joint meeting of the House and Senate, U.S. Const., Am.
 XII, and at times in the past at those sessions, faithless elector votes have been counted as cast.
 See Robert Bennett, Taming the Electoral College 38-39, 96 (Stanford University Press 2006).
-Those appear to have been situations where the certificate of ascertainment named the eventually faithless electors as those of the state, and provision in this act for an amended certificate should assure that the votes that are counted are only those of the electors on the amended list, all of whom would have cast faithful votes.
+Those appear to have been situations where the certificate of ascertainment named the eventually faithless electors as those of the state, and provision in this Uniform Act for an amended certificate should assure that the votes that are counted are only those of the electors on the amended list, all of whom would have cast faithful votes.

-Most state statutes specify that the Governor is to carry out this duty assigned to "the executive of each state."
-See, e.g., 10 ILL.
-COMP.
-STAT.
-5/21-3.
+Most state statutes specify that the Governor is to carry out this duty assigned to "the executive of each state. [give examples].
 States could presumably opt for a different executive officer, both in Section 5 and Section 8.

 SECTION 6.
-PRESIDING OFFICER; ELECTOR VACANCY.
+PRESIDING OFFICER; ELECTOR VACANCIES.